 - Does not represent the performance of an air filter over time.
-It’s a measurement of what to expect from a new air cleaner in terms of the greatest amount of filtered air.
+It’s a measurement of what to expect from a new air cleaner in terms of the most filtered air.

 - Only applicable to room air purifiers.
 For whole-house air cleaners, there is a CADR type standard.